Earl Browder: Expulsion

 GG: I was terribly shocked by the article.
 But in my naiveté and innocence, I was shocked because I was supposed to have been involved in what was a betrayal of Marxism.
 This was undoubtedly coming from Moscow, and had greater significance than an article by some leader of the French party who suddenly attacks the line of the American party without even letting us know his views beforehand.
 According to the Italians, later on, there is evidence that it was not aimed so much at Browder and the party here as at the Italian and French parties.
 The fear was that, with their underground fighting against the Nazis, they would emerge with tremendous prestige and be able to take an independent course.
-And while the blow was struck against us here, it wasn't necessarily concerned with us alone.
-After the collapse of the Soviet Union, historians Harvey Klehr, John Earl Haynes and Kyrill Anderson discovered a letter in the Soviet Archives showing that the "Duclos Letter" had actually been written in Russian and published in Moscow in early 1945, while the war with Germany was still in progress.
-The timing of the original showed that the USSR had already decided post-war relations with the U.S. would not be friendly.
+And while the blow was struck against us here, it wasn't necessarily concerned with us alone.After the collapse of the Soviet Union, historians Harvey Klehr, John Earl Haynes and Kyrill Anderson discovered a letter in the Soviet archives showing that the "Duclos Letter" had actually been written in Russian and published in Moscow in early 1945, while the war with Germany was still in progress.
+The timing of the original showed that the USSR had already decided post-war relations with the US would not be friendly.
 The Russian-language original was translated into French and given to Duclos after the Japanese surrender, with instructions for him to publish it under his own name.

-The American Communists quickly reversed Browder's political line, stripping him of executive power in June 1945 and reconstituting itself as the Communist Party of the United States of America at a snap convention held in July.
+The American communists quickly reversed Browder's political line, stripping him of executive power in June 1945 and reconstituting itself as the Communist Party of the United States of America at a snap convention held in July.
 Predictably, Bill Foster, elevated in stature by being quoted in the "Duclos letter", led the opposition to Browder and "Browderism".
-He was named to replace "the man from Kansas" as party Chairman in 1945.
+He was named to replace "the man from Kansas" as party chairman in 1945.
 Eugene Dennis, an individual held in high esteem by Moscow, was named Browder's successor to the more important position of General Secretary.

-In January 1946 Browder began publishing a mimeographed weekly newsletter of economic analysis called Distributors Guide: Economic Analysis: A Service for Policy Makers.
+In January 1946, Browder began publishing a mimeographed weekly newsletter of economic analysis called Distributors Guide: Economic Analysis: A Service for Policy Makers.
 The subscription price was hefty—$100 per year; he wanted to gain a readership among business executives and political decision-makers.
 Browder produced a total of 16 issues, each based on his vision of Soviet-American cooperation, as opposed to the unfolding Cold War between the powers.
 The Communist Party regarded his independent publication as further evidence of a serious breach of party discipline.
 On February 5, 1946, Earl Browder was expelled from the CPUSA.